mhaberler/template/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-This is mah's SECOND attempt at a readthedocs site
+This is mah's THIRD attempt at a readthedocs site
 ==================================================

 Contents: